purnur-schneider/purnur-schneider.github.io/docs/hireme.md

 #### What I bring

-- Knowledge of financial markets and products, portfolio management, analysis of financial statements and pension funds accounting from the CFA charter
+- Knowledge of financial markets and products, portfolio management, analysis of financial statements and pension funds accounting, from the CFA charter

 - Knowledge of risk management best practices and methods, from the FRM curriculum